Trees need water even before the leaves come out and during the growing season.

 A short video with three options for watering.

 (Video shows how to fill the watering bag)

 In 2013, Minneapolis Park and Recreation Board put out the call to help water city trees.

 "Trees up to five years old are especially susceptible.
 In any week that it rains less than one inch, yard and boulevard trees need to be watered.
 The Park Board plants and mulches boulevard trees but relies on residents or businesses nearby to water them." -Minneapolis Park and Recreation Board, July 17, 2013

-We heard it and Brewing a Better Forest (TM) is our answer to engaging Minneapolis residents and business to water nearby street trees.
+We heard the call and Brewing a Better Forest is our answer to engaging Minneapolis residents and business to water nearby street trees.

 "Young, newly planted trees need additional watering care.
 For new trees, concentrate water over the root ball, as well as the planting area, to assure survival.
 This is most easily accomplished by creating a circular mound of earth (or mulch) 3 to 4 inches high around the plant at the edge of the planting area." - Dr. Weicherding, University of Minnesota Extension Educator